mace015/nginx-proxy-docker/README.md

 Then start the nginx proxy with the following command: `docker-compose -f docker-compose-letsencrypt.yml up -d`.

 ## Custom configuration
-To set any custom nginx configuration, add your custom configuration to the custom_nginx_config.conf and restart the container.
+To set any custom nginx configuration, add your custom configuration to `custom_nginx_config.conf` and restart the container.

 ## FAQ